What is the TMJ or Temporomandibular Joint?

 How do You Get Articular Disc Displacement From a Car Accident?

 During a rear-end automobile collision, the head is tossed backward and forward with great force.
 When the victim is unprepared for impact, this force can result in the jaw opening and slamming shut during the whiplash effect.
 In this type of impact, Articular Disc Displacement may occur.
-It can be very painful at the time and gan get much worse as time goes on.
+It can be very painful at the time and can get much worse as time goes on.

 What are the Long-Term Effects of Articular Disc Displacement?